Meyer Bloomfield

-Meyer Bloomfield (February 11, 1878 – March 12, 1938) was a Romanian-born Jewish-American lawyer and social worker.
+Meyer Bloomfield (February 11, 1878 – March 12, 1938) was an American lawyer and social worker.

-Life
+Early life

 Bloomfield was born on February 11, 1878, in Bucharest, Romania, the son of Morris Bloomfield and Bertha Postmantir.

 Bloomfield immigrated to America with his family when he was four and settled on the Lower East Side in New York City, New York, where his father taught English classes for immigrants.
 In his youth, he participated in activities at the Neighborhood Guild and the University Settlement.

+Education

 He graduated from the College of the City of New York with an A.B. in 1899, followed by Harvard College with a second A.B. in 1901.
+He attended Boston University Law School from 1903 to 1905, and in 1905 was admitted to the bar.

+Career

 Following his graduation from Harvard, he became the first director of the Civic Service House, a settlement house financed by Pauline Agassiz Shaw, in the North End of Boston, Massachusetts.
 He served as its director until 1910.
-He attended Boston University Law School from 1903 to 1905, and in 1905 was admitted to the bar.
 In 1910, he became director of the Vocational Bureau, which was founded by his former law school professor Frank Parsons.
 He worked there for the next eight years.
 He served as president of the National Vocational Guidance Association from 1916 to 1918.

 Bloomfield lectured at the Harvard University Summer School from 1911 to 1913 and at the University of California Summer School from 1914 to 1915.
 In 1916, he was an associate faculty of Teachers College, Columbia University and a special professor of Boston University.

 In the winter of 1910, he went to Puerto Rico to study industrial and education conditions there on behalf of the War Department.
 In the spring of 1912, he went to Europe to study labor exchanges for the United States Bureau of Education.
 He also served as a vocational expert for the Bureau of Indian Affairs in 1912.
 When America entered World War I, he went to Washington, D.C. and served in the United States Shipping Board Emergency Fleet Corporation as Head of the Industrial Service Department.
 He was invited to the position by General George Washington Goethals, Admiral Washington L. Capps, and Admiral Bowles in 1917 to organize the build-up of manpower needed to build ships and provide the right conditions for efficiency.
 Under him, the shipyards grew from 60,000 people to 400,000 people by 1919.

 From October 1918 to January 1919, he was special representative in Europe for The Saturday Evening Post and investigated labor conditions there.